-Economic downturns and financial crises in the global markets could produce illiquidity in the capital markets, market volatility, heightened exposure to interest rate and credit risks, and reduced access to capital markets.
+Economic downturns, bank failures and financial crises in the global markets could produce illiquidity in the capital markets, market volatility, heightened exposure to interest rate and credit risks, and reduced access to capital markets.
 If global financial markets and economic conditions significantly deteriorate in the future, we may face restricted access to the capital markets or bank lending, which may make it more difficult and costly to fund future growth.
 Decreased access to such resources could have a material adverse effect on our business, financial condition and results of operations.
+Global financial markets and economic conditions have been, and continue to be, volatile.
+Several economists anticipate a potential slowing of the global economy due in part to inflationary pressures and higher interest rates, and with many nations, including the U.S., facing a potential economic recession during 2023.